micromata/Baumeister/README.md

 "generateBanners": true
 ```

-If enabled it will place the following banners to the bundled CSS and JS files:
+If enabled it will place the following banners in the bundled CSS and JS files:

 ```javascript
 /*!